taimoon/taimoon.github.io/content/truthy/truthy-falsy.md

 license: CC BY-SA 4.0
 lang: en
 ---
-# Truthy Falsy Does Not Tatse Well
+# Truthy Falsy Does Not Taste Well

 Though I never taste trutti frutti flavour but never know that quite some songs [^songs] name have trutti frutti, they are good uwu